markpmlim/ParaboloidMapping/README.md

 ![](Documentation/ActualOutput0.png)

 By "front side", we assume the +Z face of the cubemap texture is mapped onto the central region of the left paraboloid texture.
+In OpenGL, the positive z-direction is usually pointing perpendicularly out of the screen.
 The expected output is:

 ![](Documentation/ExpectedDPMap.png)